thes4s67/TDAmeritradeAPI/README.md

 var historicalData = client.GetPriceHistory(priceHistory).Result.Data;

 /*Streamer */
-//Initalize the streamer
 var streamer = new TDStreamer(userPrincipals);

-//Streamer currently has 2 request examples: login and timesales.
+//Streamer currently has 2 request examples: login and timesales in TDClient.cs.
 See https://developer.tdameritrade.com/content/streaming-data for more endpoints.
-See TDClient.cs

 //Create a streamer request example var _TIMESALE_FUTURES = new StreamerSettings.Request